durra1998/ann-quantum-error-mitigation/README.md

 This repository presents a simulation-based investigation of machine learning–driven quantum error mitigation using artificial neural networks (ANNs).
 The work investigates how classical neural models can learn and reduce noise-induced distortions in quantum measurement outcomes on near-term (NISQ) quantum devices, without relying on quantum error correction.

 The project focuses on modeling depolarizing gate noise using Qiskit Aer and evaluating the effectiveness of **ordinary versus concatenated ANN architectures** for mitigating errors across increasing system sizes.
-The implementation emphasizes reproducibility, scalability analysis, and clear performance baselines.

 ---